mcdemarco/the-new-kitchen-cookbook/appetizers/seder.md

 Most of the recipes mentioned serve 8.

-0. The seder plate (explained below), including haroset
+0. The seder plate (explained above), including haroset
 1. Gefilte fish (out of a jar, with prepared horseradish or any leftover seder horseradish)
 2. [Matzo ball soup](../soup/matzaball.md) or matza ball mix and prepared broth.
 2. [Tzimmes](../vegetables/tzimmes.md)